-A selection of some of my investigative work in cyber security
+A selection of some of Joe’s investigative work

 Fortnite teen hackers ‘earning thousands of pounds a week’